What is an Extreme Long Shot (Extreme Wide Shot) in Film? Definition & Examples

 15 872 1280 530

 Here’s a good example of an extreme wide shot being used to transition between locations and drive the narrative forward.
-In this shot, Gandalf is on his way to Minas Tirith in Lord of the Rings: The Return of the King (2003).
-New Line Cinema.
+In this shot, Gandalf is on his way to Minas Tirith in The Lord of the Rings: The Return of the King (2003).
+Image Credit: New Line Cinema.

 In terms of narrative, extreme long shots also serve practical purposes.
-Filmmakers often use them to open or close scenes, as a bridging shot to transition between locations or show multiple elements within a large environment.
+Filmmakers often use them to open or close scenes, as a bridging shot to transition between locations, or to show multiple elements within a large environment.

 Extreme wide shots are also useful as tracking shots across a landscape, such as armies marching into battle or characters traveling great distances.
 A well-composed extreme long shot can reveal the scope of events, especially in large-scale sequences involving battles or natural disasters.